A warm welcome to Aigas self catering cottages, golf course and farm.

 - The cottages are nestled amongst forest trails, in a farmyard setting and only a short walk from the first tee of our golf course.

 - Perfect spot for bird watching with Raven, Buzzard, Peregrine and Osprey nesting nearby annually.

 - Home to other interesting wildlife namely Red deer, Roe deer, Pine Martin, Red squirrel and Otters.

 - Free trout fishing from our fields on the banks of the river Beauly including access for your own canoe.

-- Coffee shop with good local tourist information about other things to do (open April – October)
+- On site Coffee Shop with good local tourist information about other things to do (open April – October 10am – 4pm with WiFi)

 - Central Highland location ideal for exploring the North, East and West coasts.

 During the summer months cattle, sheep and ponies can be seen grazing on our fertile pastureland on the valley floor and in the less fertile fields at a much higher level 250 feet above sea level stretching above and behind the Aigas forest.
-Remnants of the ancient Caledonian pine forest can be found on our moorland at this higher level and the viewpoints looking East across the Beauly firth to the Highland capital of Inverness and West, towards the ever dominant ‘ Beinn a’ Bha’ach Ard’.
+Remnants of the ancient Caledonian pine forest can be found on our moorland at this higher level and the viewpoints looking East across the Beauly firth to the Highland capital of Inverness and West, towards the ever dominant ‘ Beinn a’ Bha’ach Ard’ are well worth seeing.